 9. I tell you what—why don’t you cater a party at my house for free?

-Got a comeback of your own?
-Post it in the comments or on Facebook.
+Got a great comeback of your own?
+Post it in the comments below or on Facebook.
 Special thanks to fellow Musicvox guitarist Dave Finkel for help with this column.

 Shane Speal is "King of the Cigar Box Guitar" and the creator of the modern cigar box guitar movement.
 Hear the music, see the instruments and read about his Cigar Box Guitar Museum at ShaneSpeal.com.
 Speal's latest album, Holler! is on C. B. Gitty Records.